-Local birder Jack Hayden scored a phenomenal sighting in the DAWN Native Plant Communities area of Cesar Chavez Park around noon on August 29: a Ruby-throated Hummingbird.
+Local birder Jack Hayden scored a phenomenal sighting in the Native Plant Area of Cesar Chavez Park around noon on August 29: a Ruby-throated Hummingbird.
 When he first spotted it, he figured it was another Anna’s Hummingbird, which are seen frequently in that area and elsewhere, but this bird looked smaller.
 When it did him the great favor of settling on a branch and resting for a bit, he got a series of images that sent him to the internet, to the books, and on email to hummingbird experts.
 After several days the verdict came in, in the form of an opinion by Sheri Williams, author of the Peterson Field Guide to Hummingbirds of North America: it’s a juvenile male Ruby-throated Hummingbird.
 No such bird has ever been spotted in Alameda County, and there have only been 21 recorded sightings in all of California, ever.

 The differences between the common Anna’s and this rara avis are minute.
 Here’s Williams’ decision: “The mask is darker than usual in juvenile male Black-chinneds, and the tail notch is quite deep, exposing the black tips of R3-4, and the third photo shows the diagnostic elongated oval tip on P5 and the sharply pointed P6.”
 Hayden’s photos on eBird are at this link.